 Best Design: Mark Thomas Double Bend Champagne Glasses

 Designed to retain carbonation and showcase flavors

-“I love to use the Mark Thomas Double Bend Champagne glasses because they are super lightweight,” describes Doreen Winkler, a natural wine sommelier and founder of Orange Glou wine club.
+“I love to use the Mark Thomas Double Bend Champagne glasses because they are super lightweight,” says Doreen Winkler, natural wine sommelier and founder of Orange Glou wine club.
 “Their curved, thin shape makes for a special experience when used with Champagne—you can really feel its layers.
-These glasses are a splurge but really nice—I think that everyone should have two fancy Champagne glasses in the house!”
+These glasses are a splurge but really nice.
+I think that everyone should have two fancy Champagne glasses in the house.”

 Best Disposable: Chateau Plastic Champagne Flute